How to pay your council tax

 Report a missing payment

 Use this online form to tell us about a missing payment.
-You will be asked to provide your council tax account number and an email address.
+You will be asked to provide your council tax account reference and an email address.
 You will be asked to provide the date of the payment, amount, details of where you made the payment and method.
 You will be asked to confirm whether you have a receipt.

 Self Service allows you to manage and view your council tax account.
 You can use Self Service to: